HenrikJoreteg/hjs-webpack/README.md

 ```
 "scripts": {
   "start": "webpack-dev-server",
-  "prebuild": "rm -rf public && mkdir public",
-  "build": "NODE_ENV=production webpack",
+  "build": "webpack",
   "deploy": "npm run build && surge -p public -d somedomain.com"
 }
 ```

 Assuming you've got some JS written that you've set as your `in` in the `webpack.config.js` you can run `npm start` and open a browser to `http://localhost:3000` and you everything should Just Work™.

 When you're wanting to do a build, just run `npm run build`.
-The `prebuild` script should clear and re-create a folder called `public` (you'll have to tweak this a bit if you're on windows).
 The build will generate your files into `public`.

 Now there's a static site in `public` that can be deployed to something like [Surge.sh](http://surge.sh) or [DivShot](http://divshot.com), which I do by running `npm run deploy`.